 "Obstruction Peak" Overview

 for more useful beta.

 Before you head out to "Obstruction Peak" be sure to check out the forecast.
 Weather is infamous for changing rapidly in this area, and I have seen it do so on several occasions with my own eyes.
 The NOAA forecast

 There is no red tape that I am aware of.
 However, if you plan on driving the five miles to the 4 wheel drive trailhead, be prepared for some rough driving.

 Not only is camping in South Colony Lakes Basin allowed, it is a fantastic experience with unforgettable views.
 Still, it is best to go during the week to avoid the crowds, at least during the summer months.
 Always be sure to obey signs and avoid camping to near the lakes.
 Remember, LEAVE NO TRACE!

-South Colony Lakes Trailhead.
+South Colony Lakes Trailhead

 EDIT (Oct.
 2006): I am not clear on all the details, but the road to South Colony Lakes has apparently been improved for the first 2.5 miles or so.
 If anyone has any further information on this please let me know.